-1) It is whether your state ement is true or not.

-A) questionable B) quintessential C) questioning

-D) quaint E) quantitative

-2) How are you A) fluid D) fluky 3) That temple is ^B part of the course as been introduced, each e will contain four practice ne with questions from a different topics.

-A) faithful B) sacred C) moral
+1) It is whether your statement is true or not.
+A) questionable B) quintessential C) questioning D) quaint E) quantitative 2) How are you A) fluid D) fluky 3) That temple is A) faithful D) scared B) Technical English Questions B) Once each topic has been introduced, each part of the course will contain four practice sheets like this one with questions from a selection of four different topics.
+B) Sacred C) moral E) worshipping These questions pool together the skills being developed in other areas of the course.
+They are provided in each part of the course in order to give children both a good indication as to their overall progress, as well as good practice on questions in the same style as those in the 11+ test.
+A) hurried B) hurt C) hushed D) hurtful E) humble

-D) scared E) worshipping

-developed in other ar are provided in each p n both a good indication ess, as well as good in the same style as y ead

-A) hurried B) hurt C) hushed

-D) hurtful E) humble